-The Association participates in three District sponsored benefit plans.
+The Association participates in three District sponsored qualified benefit plans.
 These plans include a multiemployer defined benefit pension plan, the AgFirst Farm Credit Retirement Plan, which is a final average pay plan (FAP Plan).
-In addition, the Association participates in a multiemployer defined benefit other postretirement benefits plan (OPEB Plan), the Farm Credit Benefits Alliance Retiree and Disabled Medical and Dental Plan and a defined contribution 401(k) plan.
+In addition, the Association participates in a multiemployer defined benefit other postretirement benefits plan (OPEB Plan), the Farm Credit Benefits Alliance (FCBA) Retiree and Disabled Medical and Dental Plan and a defined contribution 401(k) plan (401(k) Plan), the FCBA 401(k) Plan.
 The risks of participating in these multiemployer plans are different from single employer plans in the following aspects.